 Term EHR and EMR are interchangeable.
 The primary difference is that EMRs are specific to an organization and cannot be shared; EHRs are shared among organizations.
 However, there are other key differences enlisted here:

 - EHRs are interoperable, as they communicate & collaborate with other systems.
 The EHRs include documentation, medical records, clinical reporting, diagnosis & result management.
 EHRs promote the concept of interoperability.

 - EHRs are at a higher security stake as they operate within multiple practices.
 EMRs are considered more secure.
 The patient data is inaccessible outside the organization.

-EHR includes past medical history, vital signs, diagnosis, disease progress note, medication, immunization dates, histopathology data, also radio diagnostic reports, and allergies details.
+EHR includes past medical history, vital signs, diagnosis, disease progress notes, medication, immunization dates, histopathology data, also radio diagnostic reports, and allergy details.
 It may also include data imported from personal health devices, insurance details, and demographic data.
 EHR is vital for the healthcare ecosystem because EHR provides critical data that can help coordinate care between all healthcare providers.

 EMR is an electronic record such as medical history, diagnosis, medication, allergies, and immunization schedule.
 EMR is only for medical practices, as the EMR is usually not shared beyond practices.
 The medical record is sometimes printed and is sent/mailed to another service provider.
 The record used for diagnosis and treatment is a digital version of the chart.

 Importance of EHR For Healthcare Organizations